seth-nelson/seth-nelson/README.md

-# Hi, I'm Seth 👋 A growth oriented software engineer :rocket:
+# Hi, I'm Seth 👋 Software Engineer @ The Architects :rocket:

 ![Seth's github stats](https://github-readme-stats.vercel.app/api?username=seth-nelson&theme=gotham&show_icons=true)

 ## :mortar_board: A little bit about me
-I am seeking opportunities in front end development or full stack development to help build creative and fun products.
+My newest adventure is joining the amazing team at The Architects.
 I have a passion for building and creating beautiful responsive UI with plenty of flare and animations.
-I would love to hear what you're working on.
-Or, we can talk about something else.
+I strive to keep code DRY and reusable, as well as learn new technologies along the way.
 Tell me about yourself and where you've been.
 Let's chat!

 ## :computer: My preferred tools
 ![](https://img.shields.io/badge/OS-iOS-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)